Mass Effect Premonition: The End of Dawn

 Her eyes squeeze shut at the mere mention of his name.

-She tucked her knees in and wrapped her arms around them.
+She tucked her knees in and wrapped her arms around them before going over it again.

 Regretful that she hadn't stayed with him before the Denmark had been gutted from bottom to top, muttering one last painful breath before exploding into an unsteady miasma of lights.